Skip to content

 • Focuses on the new diaspora as distinct from states with traditionally large Latino populations.

-• Argues that lagging educational outcomes are not inevitable and that inclusion, engagement, and success are possible and worth striving for.
+• Argues that lagging educational outcomes are far from inevitable and that inclusion, engagement, and success are possible and worth striving for.

 Author+